YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Why did my comments disappear?

 Comments help people read YAML, but they are not values in the parsed data tree.
-Normalized YAML, JSON, paths, and assignment outputs focus on the data values that can be represented in target formats.
+Normalized YAML, generated JSON, paths, and assignment outputs focus on data values that can be represented in target formats.

 Why are objects missing from Env, INI, or Properties?